types of octopus

 Fun Fact: The violet blanket octopus has a high sexual dimorphism.
 Females can grow up to two meters long, while males only reach a maximum length of about 2.4 centimeters.
 Scientists first discovered a male specimen in 2002 near the Great Barrier Reef.
 However, the common blanket octopus spends most of its life in warm ocean waters worldwide.

 Small females and males measuring less than 7 cm often carry the tentacles of the Portuguese man o' war.
 This interesting adaptation is believed to be a defense mechanism and a means of capturing prey.
 However, this adaptation loses effect as the octopus grows larger, which may explain why males of this species are typically smaller.
-Meanwhile, females have webbing in their arms, making them look bigger to potential predators.
-Additionally, they can easily detach the webbing if a predator bites into it, allowing them to escape.

 8. Atlantic Pygmy Octopus (Octopus joubini)